aporialiao/aporialiao/README.md

 🌍 Based in San Francisco

 ### 🔭 Presently
-* exploring large-scale recommendation systems (RecSys) at Meta.
+* Exploring large-scale recommendation systems (RecSys) at Meta.
 I engineer for the TorchRec team, which is the open-source PyTorch domain library providing sparsity and parallism tools to optimize RecSys models on a distributed environment.

 ### 📚 Previously
 * Dove into the Metaverse at Meta Reality Labs, engineering the Avatars SDK providing embodiment and self-representation for users across 3D and 2D platforms.